zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 ### The SELECT statement and FROM clause

-Use the SQL `SELECT` statement to query data from a specific measurement or measurments.
+Use the SQL `SELECT` statement to query data from a specific measurement or measurements.
 The `FROM` clause always accompanies the `SELECT` statement.

 #### Examples